MyTooliT/ICOtronic/Documentation/Development.md

 ### Combined Checks & Tests

 While you need to execute some test for the ICOtronic package manually, other tests and checks can be automated.

-> **Note:** For the text below we assume that you installed [`just`](https://github.com/casey/just) on your machine.

 To run all automated checks and tests use the following `just` command:

 ```sh
 just